 Our last evening we decided to have a meal in our hotel’s rotating restaurant so we could enjoy the view.
 We were hoping to make it to the Bund we were exhausted after a long day and unfortunately got back too late.
 However we did get to enjoy some of the views from the 45th floor.

-On our last day, we had to head back to the airport early but this time we were able to use the public transport.
+On our last day we had to head back to the airport early but this time we were able to use the public transport.
 We decided to get the metro to Longyang Road station where we picked up the MagLev train to Pudong airport.
 The MagLev stands for Magnetic Levitation and it travels at approximately 301km per hour.
 We were able to travel from Longyang Road to Pudong Airport in under 10mins and we couldn’t believe how smooth it was.
-As you can see, Rob was the most excited out of all of us.
+Rob was more excited that all of us.